justin8/convert_videos/README.md

 Usage: convert-videos [OPTIONS] DIRECTORIES...

 Options:
-  -i, --in-place            Replace the original files instead of appending
+  -i, --in-place                  Replace the original files instead of
-                            the new codec name
+                                  appending the new codec name

-  -f, --force               Force conversion even if the format of the file
+  -f, --force                     Force conversion even if the format of the
-                            already matches the desired format
+                                  file already matches the desired format

   --video-codec TEXT              A target video codec.
-Supported codecs: HEVC, AVC
+Supported codecs:
-                            [default: HEVC]
+                                  HEVC, AVC  [default: HEVC]

+  -q, --quality INTEGER           The quantizer quality level to use.
+                                  [default: 24]

-  -q, --quality INTEGER     The quantizer quality level to use  [default: 23] -p, --preset TEXT         FFmpeg preset to use.  [default: medium] -w, --width INTEGER       Specify a new width to enable resizing of the
+  -p, --preset TEXT               FFmpeg preset to use.  [default: medium] -w, --width INTEGER             Specify a new width to enable resizing of
-                            video
+                                  the video

-  --extra-input-args TEXT   Specify any extra arguments you would like to pass
+  --extra-input-args TEXT         Specify any extra arguments you would like
-                            to FFMpeg input here
+                                  to pass to FFMpeg input here

-  --extra-output-args TEXT  Specify any extra arguments you would like to pass
+  --extra-output-args TEXT        Specify any extra arguments you would like
-                            to FFMpeg output here
+                                  to pass to FFMpeg output here

   --audio-codec TEXT              A target audio codec  [default: AAC] --audio-channels INTEGER        The number of channels to mux sound in to
                                   [default: 2]

-  --audio-bitrate INTEGER   The bitrate to use for the audio codec  [default:
+  --audio-bitrate INTEGER         The bitrate to use for the audio codec
-                            160]
+                                  [default: 160]

   --temp-dir TEXT                 Specify a temporary directory to use during
                                   conversions instead of the system default

-  -v, --verbose             Enable verbose log output --container TEXT          Specify a video container to convert the videos in
+  -v, --verbose                   Enable verbose log output --container TEXT                Specify a video container to convert the
-                            to  [default: mkv]
+                                  videos in to  [default: mkv]

-  --dry-run                 Do not make actual changes --nvidia-hw-accel         Use Nvidia HW acceleration instead of software
+  --dry-run                       Do not make actual changes --encoder [software|nvidia|intel]
-                            encoding
+                                  Optionally use a harwdare encoder to speed things up.  [default: software]

+  --audio-language TEXT           Only include audio streams in this language --subtitle-language TEXT        Only include subtitle streams in this
+                                  language

   -h, --help                      Show this message and exit.
 ```